 In the first chapter of first Timothy, third verse, Paul says: "As I besought thee to abide still at Ephesus, when I went into Macedonia, that thou mightest charge some that they teach no other doctrine."
 And again, 1 Tim.
 4:13, "Till I come give attendance to reading, to exhortation, to doctrine."
-"Let as many servants as are under the yoke count their own masters worthy of all honor, that the name of God and His doctrine be not blasphemed."
+"Let as many servants as are under the yoke count their own masters worthy of all honor. that the name of God and His doctrine be not blasphemed."
 The evangelist should realize that he is or should be a teacher of men.
 It is not enough to just be able to say a speech, and say the same one over and over again from place to place.
 The world needs to be taught, and they need the true doctrine of God- unmixed with man's wisdom.
 Here is the reason for the evangelist continuing in the doctrine.
 If he reads and studies no more than the ones to whom he preaches he will not be able to teach them very much.
 Another great lesson for the evangelist to learn is, that it is one thing to know a thing and quite another thing to be able to tell it to others in a way that they can grasp what you are saying.
 Hence Paul, the old preacher, says to Timothy, the young preacher; "Hold fast the form of sound words, which thou hast heard of me, in faith and love which is in Christ Jesus."
 The best schooling that any young preacher can have is the association with some older, God-fearing preacher who is in the work.
-This will give the young man a chance to learn how to meet strangers, how to talk to both large and small crowds; how to hanconduct himself in the various homes into which he will go.
-All of which is very important in the 4:1-3.
-The household of God should not be "unonly say a speech in the pulpit will never make a ship with iniquity, no communion with darkness, quick to mount and ride this hobby, for it is com- successful evangelist. for the actual work in the pulpit is only a very small part of his work.
+This will give the young man a chance to learn how to meet strangers, how to talk to both large and small crowds; how to handle various kinds of false doctrines with which he will come in contact.
+He will also learn how to conduct himself in the various homes into which he will go.
+All of which is very important in the work of the evangelist.
+The preacher who can only say a speech in the pulpit will never make a successful evangelist, for the actual work in the pulpit is only a very small part of his work.